Partner-led cybersecurity & AI governance

 • Evidence freshness, renewal timelines, and audit calendar

-• Change radar: EU AI Act, DORA, NIS2, state privacy law updates
+• Change radar: EU AI Act, DORA, NIS2, SEC disclosure, state privacy laws

 Cost and value